Keya-Moradi/Omni-AI/README.md

 ## Features

-- User authentication (signup, login, logout)
+- User authentication (signup, login, logout) with session storage in MongoDB
-- Create, edit, and delete AI conversations
+- Create, edit, view, and delete conversations tied to the logged-in user
-- Real-time interaction between multiple AI entities
-- User guidance to influence AI responses
+- Multi-AI back-and-forth: ChatGPT and Gemini alternate responses using shared conversation context (default 1 turn each per prompt; configurable)
+- Form CSRF protection, input validation, and rate limiting on auth/AI routes
+- Static EJS views for login, dashboard, and chatbox

 ## Screenshot